kuc2477/dl-library-pros-cons/README.md

 Homepage: http://torch.ch/

 ### Features
-- Used in DeepMind and Facebook, Tweeter
+- Used in DeepMind, Facebook and Tweeter
 - Only Module is a main class for both network and layers
 - Unlike numpy, GPU is just a datatype.
 Everything is plain tensors.
 - Use nn, cunn, nngraph, optim package